-Trade and other payables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method.
+These amounts represent liabilities for goods and services provided to the Group prior to the end of financial year which are unpaid.
+Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
+They are recognised initially at their fair value and subsequently measured at amortised cost using the effective interest method.

-(18) Borrowings
+(19) Borrowings